 Each of the employment agreements currently in effect contains the following restrictive covenants: (i) non-competition for a period of 24 months following termination, (ii) non-solicitation of employees or customers for a period of 24 months following termination, and (iii) perpetual confidentiality.
-Each of the amended and restated employment agreements also will have a release containing the same above restrictive covenants, which will be separately executed and entered into by the executives and the Company.
-In connection with and upon the consummation of the offering each executive will receive additional compensation and consideration in exchange for their agreement to comply with the restrictive covenants.
+Each of the amended and restated employment agreements also has a release containing the same above restrictive covenants.